 Finding A Team And Ensuring Effectiveness

-Once you’ve put what you need from your team in writing, start searching for writers.
+Once you’ve put what you need from your team into writing, start searching for writers.
 Familiarize yourself with your platform’s author search features.
 You can use this tutorial to find authors on Textbroker if you’ve never searched for a writer on our platform before.
-To help narrow your searches, make a list that describes the ideal writer’s:
+To help narrow your searches, make a list that describes the ideal writer: